 The difficulty of the problems varies widely.
-Here's a simple one, great for getting started:
+Here's a simple one to get started:

 That doesn't look too scary, does it?
-Alright, let's turn it up a notch with this one:
+Let's dial it up a notch with the next one:

 This one is a lot more interesting already and requires some thinking.
 The challenging factor is that most of the time, sheer brute-forcing the solution won't work so you'll have to actually reason about how you're going to tackle the problem.
 You'll be rewarded with concise and well thought out code.